victorftrdba/olmocr-endpoint/README.md

 ## 📄 Licença

-Este projeto está sob a licença [especificar licença].
+Este projeto está sob a licença Apache 2.0.